PostgREST/postgrest-benchmark/README.md

 The default setup includes:

-- A `m5a.4xlarge` instance which uses [k6](https://k6.io/) for load testing.
+- A `m5a.8xlarge` PostgreSQL server instance.
+Tuned according to [PGTune](https://pgtune.leopard.in.ua/) recommendations.
-- A `t3a.nano` instance with PostgreSQL + PostgREST + Nginx.
+- A `t3a.nano` client instance with PostgREST + Nginx.
 The size of this EC2 instance, can be modified with environment variables.
-  + As the EC2 instance size increases, PostgreSQL settings are modified according to [PGTune](https://pgtune.leopard.in.ua/) recommendations.
+  + PostgREST pool size is tuned according to the EC2 instance size.
-  + PostgREST pool size is also tuned according to the EC2 instance size.
+- A `t3a.nano` client instance with k6.
+The size of this EC2 instance, can be modified with environment variables.
-  + PostgreSQL can be split on its own EC2 instance by changing an env var.
-See `PGRSTBENCH_SEPARATE_PG` below.
+- All networking is setup so the client instances can reach the server instance.

 ## Requirements